CU-ESIIL/FCC24_Group_3/README.md

 # Team 3!

-Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
+Welcome to the **[Team 3]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
 This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

 ## Project Question